the-ocf/public-site/website/content/posts/2020-06-30--aws-solutions-constructs/index.md

 L3 micro-constructs that can be used as building blocks for serverless applications.
 These are leveraged the same way as the standard L2 and L3 constructs.
 Let's dive right in and take a look at a few:

+The CDK code from this post can be found [here](https://github.com/mbonig/solutions-constructs-example).

 ## API Gateway to Lambda

 Here is a standard setup for API Gateway to a Lambda function.